amuse-travel/amuseapp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Amuse Travel Application.

+## iOS/Android configurations

+- iOS
+  ./ios/Runner/Info.plist
+  ./ios/Runner/GoogleService-Info.plist
+- Android
+  - ./android/app/google-services.json (FCM)

 A few resources to get you started if this is your first Flutter project: